James-S-Santangelo/paper-rcourse/paper.md

 # Description and eligibility

 We present a stand-alone module designed for simultaneously teaching statistical skills and programming skills in a participatory live-coding format to upper year undergraduate biology students.
 Our module has 16 primarily self-contained lectures with topics ranging from data cleaning, manipulation, and visualization, to the statistical analysis of biological data and reproducibility through GitHub.
 Our module additionally includes eight assignments that were distributed to students throughout the term to assess learning and understanding of course material.
-All materials were developed and taught using R Markdown, although no prior knowledge of the R programming language is assumed prior to taking the course.
+All materials were developed and taught using R Markdown [@rmarkdown], although no prior knowledge of the R programming language [@R] is assumed prior to taking the course.
 Course content is licensed under the CC-BY 4.0 licence while code is licensed under MIT.
 The open-source and stand-alone nature of our computational and statistical learning module makes this material ideally suited to adoption by other instructors and an excellent contribution to JOSE.

 # Statement of Need